sachin-frayne/scripts/readme.md

 # scripts
 a collection of scripts

+put this repo in `~/Documents` for scripts to run correctly

 ## elastic stack download scripts

 ### downloading either kibana or elasticsearch will download both